carlosSpa/PSTD_ABL/README.md

  FOLDERS: Damped, PML, Sponge

- COMMENTS: Each foldier contains a code in c++ that is composed by a main code and some libraries:
+ COMMENTS: Each folder contains some C++ codes comprising a main code and some libraries:

  MAIN CODE: main.c